dappensd/Enterprise-App-Development---Group-1/README.md

 Experience an efficient and stress-free commute as you make informed decisions based on up-to-the-minute traffic information.

-Explore CinciTraffic Alert today and take control of your Cincinnati commute like never before!
+Explore CinciAlert today and take control of your Cincinnati commute like never before!

 # Storyboard
 [//]: # (insert image file here)